benogle/benogle.github.com/projects.markdown

 Current
 -------

+[Tipple & Nosh](https://www.instagram.com/tippleandnosh/) &mdash; On the weekends Annie and I make (up) cocktails, and photograph them for the internet.

 [Guitar Panda](http://guitarpanda.com) &mdash; I've been messing with my guitars a lot lately and put up a little site to help you understand and dig into your guitar.

 Old